KratosMultiphysics/CoSimIO/docs/api_docs/README.md

 ### Connect
 This function is used to establish a connection between two partners.
-It is the first function that must be called, other calls (except `Hello` require an active connection)
+It is the first function that must be called, other calls (except `Hello`) require an active connection.

 #### Requirements
 Cannot be called when the same connection was established already.